Ares-Developers/Ares-docs/new/superweapons/types/spyplane.rst

 :tagdef:`[SuperWeapon]SpyPlane.Mission=mission`
   The mission that the aircraft will be sent on (:value:`Guard`, :value:`Attack`, :value:`Move`, etc).
 Defaults to :value:`SpyPlane Approach`.

-.. index:: Super Weapons; SpyPlane can now specify which AircraftType, how many, and what mission to perform.

 .. versionadded:: 0.1